vizplus/viz-cookbook/en/plugins-api.md

   }
 ]
 ```
- - **get_accounts_on_sale** — возвращает список аккаунтов выставленных на продажу, имеет два параметра: from (смещение в результирующем списке) и limit (количество записей, не может быть больше 1000);
+ - **get_accounts_on_sale** — returns a list of accounts for sale, has two parameters: from (offset in the resulting list) and limit (the number of records, can not be more than 1000);

-Пример:
+Example:
 ```json
 {"id":1,"method":"call","jsonrpc":"2.0","params":["database_api","get_accounts_on_sale",[0,1000]]}
 ```

-Ответ:
+Answer:
 ```json
 [
   {"account":"btc","account_seller":"ae","account_offer_price":"5000.000 VIZ"},
   {"account":"press","account_seller":"on1x","account_offer_price":"10000.000 VIZ"}
 ]
 ```
- - **get_subaccounts_on_sale** — возвращает список сабаккаунтов выставленных на продажу, имеет два параметра: from (смещение в результирующем списке) и limit (количество записей, не может быть больше 1000);
+ - **get_subaccounts_on_sale** — returns a list of subaccounts for sale, has two parameters: from (the offset in the resulting list) and limit (the number of records, can not be more than 1000);

-Пример:
+Example:
 ```json
 {"id":1,"method":"call","jsonrpc":"2.0","params":["database_api","get_subaccounts_on_sale",[0,1000]]}
 ```

-Ответ:
+Answer:
 ```json
 [
   {"account":"com","subaccount_seller":"ae","subaccount_offer_price":"10.000 VIZ"},